QualiSystems/cloudshell-cli/README.md

 CloudShell CLI offers the following key features (For details, see (Usage)[#usage]):
 * Multi-protocol communication, including **SSH** and **Telnet**.
-* **Session pool**: CloudShell CLI uses a session pool to store and manage sessions safely between multiple threads.
-The session pool size and timeout period are customizable parameters.
+* **Session pool**: CloudShell CLI uses a session pool to store and manage sessions safely between multiple threads using the [Python queue module](https://docs.python.org/3.7/library/queue.html).
+The maximum session pool size and timeout period are customizable parameters:
+  * Maximum session pool size (`max_pool_size`) determines the maximum number of concurrent sessions in the session pool (default is 1).
+  * Timeout period (`pool_timeout`) determines the maximum time a thread can wait for a session (default is 100 seconds).
 * **cli service** allows CloudShell CLI to switch between the device's CLI modes.

 ## Installation